TomRiddle-prog24/2R-Manipulator--MBD-and-Control-Logic-Approach/README.md

 # 2R-Manipulator--MBD-and-Control-Logic-Approach
 # Introduction- Dynamics
 A 2R Manipulator is a **Planar Robotic Manipulator** containing *2 DOF*.
 The modelling is purely done using Python Symbolics and Numerical computations.
 This project showcases various elements in the design of a 2R manipulator, from its Kinematics, Dynamics and Systems Design to the control logic and manipulation.
-Additionally, a **Multi-body-dynamics** approach has been chosen **over the traditional approaches** (Such as D-H (Denavit-Hartenberg Mapping) and Parameters)).
+Additionally, a **Multi-body-dynamics** approach has been chosen **over the traditional Robotics approaches** (Such as D-H (Denavit-Hartenberg Mapping) and Parameters)).
 A *Computirized* derivation has been encouraged and appreciated in this project (Formerly, most projects focus on **Hand Derivations for the entire mechanism** earlier and treating the program built in MATLAB or Python or equivalent programming languages just as a calculator/solver.
-One of the major goals of the project is to enhance the Symbolic Derivations performed purely by the MBD programs in this project).
+One of the major goals of the project is to appreciate the Symbolic Derivations performed purely by the MBD programs in this project).

+## A humble note to the reader
+*This repository has been created as a part of showing my self learning journey and my deep interest in Robotics in the view of Dynamics and Control.
+Even though I ensure that all the modelling is consistent with the Traditional ones and existing data, there may be mistakes involved.
+If any mistake has been spotted, you can very well correct me (as I consider corrections as a way for me to learn something) by submitting a Pull Request*

 # Required Modules
 Before running the simulation, ensure that the following modules have been set up.